PranavPaliwal/Spendings/README.md

 ## 📝 About This Project

 Welcome to my delightful Expense Tracker App built with Flutter and Dart!
 This app is designed to help you keep track of your expenses in a fun and engaging way.
-It's a work in progress, but I'm thrilled about its potential!

 ## 🛠️ Getting Started